revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 ---

-27. What would you choose between inline and external template file?
+27. What would you choose between the inline and external template files?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)